GavinHigham/Tiny-Universe-Engine/datastructures/ecs_notes.md

 		"reset" them (defeated enemies go away and are respawned) Enemies / corpses can have DeathPact component to spawn area, destroy and recreate spawn area?
 				Same but DeathPact to enemy "leader"?

+# C vs. Lua Scripting
+Entities should be able to respond to events by registering handlers, these need to be put somewhere - individual components, or a component that can register several, etc.

+From the engine side, optional constructors/destructors, and "Scriptable" for logic that runs every logic tick.

+From the scripting side, onTick, onDraw, onDestroy, onCollide, etc. using the listener pattern